EmilHvitfeldt/smltar/docs/09_dl_lstm.md

-In Chapter \@ref(dldnn), we trained our first deep learning models, with straightforward dense network architectures that provide a bridge for our understanding as we move from shallow learning algorithms to more complex network architectures.
+In Chapter \@ref(dldnn), we trained our first deep learning models, with straightforward dense network architectures\index{network architecture} that provide a bridge for our understanding as we move from shallow learning algorithms to more complex network architectures.
 Those first neural network architectures are not simple compared to the kinds of models we used in Chapters \@ref(mlregression) and \@ref(mlclassification), but it is possible to build many more different and more complex kinds of networks for prediction with text data.
-This chapter will focus on the family of **long short-term memory** networks (LSTMs) [@Hochreiter1997].
+This chapter will focus on the family of **long short-term memory** networks\index{neural network!long short-term memory} (LSTMs) [@Hochreiter1997].

 ## A first LSTM model {#firstlstm}